 Remarkable sights of Fergana are primarily buildings-monuments that were built in the beginning of the city flourishing.
 And even now many of these building-monuments carry out their purpose.
 Observing the architectural style of the period, the time when the building was founded can be divined.
 For instance, pre-revolutionary period or the time of city flourishing during the Soviet era and the days of independence which include sufficient efforts on the construction and reconstruction of the city.

-Also, there are a number of famous architectural complexes that is situated in the surrounding areas of Fergana.
+While your travel to Fergana we will guide you through a number of famous architectural complexes that is situated in the surrounding areas of Fergana.
 One of them is Pir Siddiq in Margilan (located 15 km from Fergana) erected in honor of the saint Pir Siddiq.
 Another one is Madrassah of Said Ahmad Khoja that is dated back to the end of the 18th century.
 And also, the center of ceramics in Rishtan, which is famous as the founder of dishes called "chini", will reveal all the peculiarities of craftsmanship reached us from the last millennium.